 Maintain proper cup and disc hygiene by:

-• Boiling your Saalt Cup or Saalt Disc for 4-5 minutes (no more than 7 minutes) or wiping it thoroughly with 70% Isopropyl alcohol to sanitize in between periods.
+Boiling your menstrual cup or menstrual disc for 4-5 minutes (no more than 7 minutes) or wiping it thoroughly with 70% Isopropyl alcohol to sanitize in between periods.

-• Cleaning your hands thoroughly before inserting or removing your cup or disc.
+Cleaning your hands thoroughly before inserting or removing your period cup or disc.

 Take a break from your menstrual cup or disc if: